 - testing and demonstration in real environments.

 The partnership works in close cooperation with the Vanguard Initiative Pilot for Advanced Manufacturing in Energy related applications for Harsh Environments (VI ADMA Energy Pilot – led by Scotland and the Basque Country).
-11 other European regions take part and 7 others expressed an interest in joining the partnership.
+15 other regions take actively part in the partnership.

 Based on technological and industrial expertise in the partner regions, and guided by the VI ADMA Energy Pilot experience, the partnership will facilitate European companies’ participation in pan-EU supply and value chains to solve these challenges, with a view to reducing the relatively higher costs of energy generation facing the MRE sector than other methods of green electricity generation.